sysujjlab/sysujjlab.github.io/content/post/25-journal-ge/index.md

 ---
-title: Weijie Ge's  paper, "A Metal-Resilient, Remote, Wideband UHF RFID Tag Employing RlS for Prefabricated Construction Component Traceability" has been accepted for publication in the lEEE Internet of Things Journal.
+title: Weijie Ge's  paper has been accepted for publication in the IEEE Internet of Things Journal.
 date: 2025-09-07
 ---

+Weijie Ge's  paper, "A Metal-Resilient, Remote, Wideband UHF RFID Tag Employing RIS for Prefabricated Construction Component Traceability" has been accepted for publication in the IEEE Internet of Things Journal.
 Congratulations to Weijie Ge for his paper being accepted.

 <!--more-->